-Parents should be prepared to confront the subject with clarity and confidence.
-Barnsley says, “It’s a good idea for parents to prepare and get as comfortable as possible before talking with their child as children will pick up a lot from the tone, language, and context of how they’re told.”
+Prior to the conversation, Barnsley says, “It’s a good idea for parents to prepare and get as comfortable as possible before talking with their child as children will pick up a lot from the tone, language, and context of how they’re told.”

-Ruby suggests doing trial runs to feel prepared and confident before talking to your child.
+Ruby suggests trial run-throughs for feeling prepared and confident before talking to your child.
 “T

 Many age-appropriate books provide support for children, as well as parents, to help maintain an open conversation, formulate thoughts and ask questions.

 Keep the Conversation Flowing

 Finally, parents need to understand big discussions about their family story aren’t a one-time event.
 Instead, it’s an ongoing subject, the focus of which will change as children grow older and come back with different questions.

 “Your child may have different responses depending on how old they are,” Barnsley says.
 “Try to stay warm and neutral, open to their feelings, and allow them to express what they need to express in their own way.”